Consumer Complaints

 The Financial Consumer Agency of Canada (“FCAC”) is responsible for administering certain consumer related provisions of the ICA.
 FCAC requires Trisura to put in place procedures for handling complaints, to file a copy of these procedures with FCAC, to join complaints resolution organizations as required and to provide information to customers on contacting FCAC when necessary.

 Trisura must also abide by the complaint handling requirements of several provincial regulators.
-In Ontario, the Financial Services Commission of Ontario (“FSCO”) requires Trisura to establish a protocol that identifies the company’s complaint handling procedures and the process involved, to communicate the policy to consumers and staff and to appoint a Consumer Complaint Officer.
-In Quebec, the Autorité des marchés financiers (“AMF”) requires that Trisura handle each complaint in a fair manner, implement a complaint management policy, acknowledge receipt of a complaint to the consumer, transfer the complaint file to the AMF at the consumer’s request and prepare and send a semi-annual complaint report to the AMF.
-Other provinces are expected to establish similar requirements over time.
+For example, in Ontario, the Financial Services Regulatory Authority of Ontario (“FSRA”) requires Trisura to establish a protocol that identifies the company’s complaint handling procedures and the process involved, to communicate the policy to consumers and staff and to appoint a Consumer Complaint Officer.
+In Quebec, the Autorité des marchés financiers (“AMF”) requires that Trisura handle each complaint in a fair manner, implement a complaint management policy, acknowledge receipt of a complaint to the consumer, transfer the complaint file to the AMF at the consumer’s request and prepare and submit an annual complaint report to the AMF.

-The Ombudsman has been appointed the Complaints Liaison Officer (“CLO”) for Trisura.
-He will be responsible for implementing our Complaint Handling Procedure and receiving and dealing with complaints as they arise.
+Trisura’s Complaints Liaison Officer (“CLO”) will be responsible for implementing our Complaint Handling Procedure and receiving and dealing with complaints as they arise.
 Trisura’s policy will be to investigate and respond effectively to any complaints in accordance with our Complaint Handling Procedure and to comply with the applicable legislation and requirements of the various regulatory bodies.

 Requests for further information should be directed to Trisura’s Complaints Liaison Officer, as follows: